octacian/hudlib/doc/Waypoint.md

 #### `get_waypoint`
 __Usage:__ `hudlib.get_waypoint(<player (userdata or string)>, <hud name (string)>)`

 Returns a table containing all of the helpers which allow manipulation of the text element.
-Helpers can be called in this method: `hudlib.get_waypoint(...).remove()` (see below for all available helpers).
+Helpers can be called in this method: `hudlib.get_waypoint(...):remove()` (see below for all available helpers).

 __Helpers:__
 - `remove()` - removes the waypoint HUD element